Mel Powell

 Mel Powell (born Melvin Epstein) (February 12, 1923 – April 24, 1998) was an American Pulitzer Prize-winning composer, and the founding dean of the music department at the California Institute of the Arts.
 He served as a music educator for over 40 years, first at Mannes College of Music and Queens College, then Yale University, and finally at CalArts.
 During his early career he worked as a jazz pianist.
+His classic Big Band compositions include "Mission to Moscow", "My Guy's Come Back", "Clarinade", "The Earl", and "Bubble Bath".

 Early life

 Mel Powell was born Melvin D. Epstein on February 12, 1923, in The Bronx, New York City, the second of Russian Jewish parents Milton Epstein and Mildred (Mollie) Mark Epstein's three children.
 He began playing piano at age four, taking lessons from, among others, Nadia Reisenberg.
 A passionate baseball fan, his home was within sight of Yankee Stadium.
 A hand injury while playing baseball as a boy, however, convinced him to pursue music instead of sports as a career.
 Powell dreamed of life as a concert pianist until his older brother took him to see jazz pianist Teddy Wilson play, and later to a concert featuring Benny Goodman.
 In a 1987 interview with The New Yorker magazine Powell said "I had never heard anything as ecstatic as this music", prompting a shift from classical to jazz piano.
 By the age of 14 Powell was performing jazz professionally around New York City.
 As early as 1939, he was working with Bobby Hackett, George Brunies, and Zutty Singleton, as well as writing arrangements for Earl Hines.
 He changed his last name from Epstein to Powell in 1941 shortly before joining Benny Goodman's band.